cmpsc-203-s22/code-of-conduct/conduct.md

 - Teams should consider and discuss all possible ideas of each student before moving forward.
 - Teams should document how they reached the final decisions.
 - Teams should make space for quieter voices on the team to speak.
-- Students should not take final decisions personally.

 #### Unacceptable Conduct

 - Students should not talk over others or prevent others from submitting their ideas.
 - Students should not commit and push code that falls outside of the group's initial intent for a project.
-- Students should update documentation or code in ways that are consistent with the decisions made by the team.
+- Students should not update documentation or code in ways that are inconsistent with the decisions made by the team.
+- Students should not take final decisions personally.

 ### Postmortems